Study finds majority of severe Covid-19 cases had longterm symptoms, as officials race to vaccinate - KION546

 “We do think it will be a much more normal experience than it has,” Goodell said on a conference call on Wednesday.

-New Jersey Gov. Phil Murphy announced on Monday that MetLife Stadium, home of the New York Jets and Giants in East Rutherford, would be permitted to operate at full capacity next season.
+New Jersey Gov. Phil Murphy announced on Monday that MetLife Stadium in East Rutherford, home of the New York Jets and New York Giants, would be permitted to operate at full capacity.

 In Kentucky, Gov. Andy Beshear announced that in-person visitation at all of Kentucky’s Department of Corrections state prisons and Department of Juvenile Justice facilities will resume the week of June 20.